Bastzonik/nle_mixdown_metadata_bridge/README.md

 3. Select the script `nle_mixdown_metadata_bridge.py` from the list.
 4. The script will run and:
    - Copy clip names from Track 2 to Track 1
-   - Copy clip names into the `Camera Notes` metadata field
+   - Copy clip names into the `Shot` metadata field
    - Copy `Source Start TC` from Track 2 to `Audio Start TC` of the mixdown clips
    - Highlight any unmatched or duration-mismatched clips in orange